 Understanding Army Whistles

 Army whistles are lightweight handheld devices crafted from durable materials.
 They emit a high-pitched sound by utilising a built-in pea or ball mechanism.
-These whistles are
+These whistles are commonly used in

 -

-March 29, 2024
+- March 29, 2024

 -